 As for the third weekends of the two films we monitored last week—The Dig and Finding ‘Ohana—both are still on the list, but decaying week over week as expected.

 As for films we didn’t expect, the top film on streaming wars…checks notes…looks it up on Wikipedia…squints eyes in confusion…checks notes again…War Dogs.
 Yes, the Miles-Teller-and-Jonah Hill-helmed, Todd-Phillips-directed drama from 2016.
 It was new to the platform and got the “new to Netflix” bump.

 Here’s the consolidated top 30, which shows how light film was compared to TV this week:

 Other Quick Notes on Film:

 – We had another international film to make the top ten film list, Space Sweepers from South Korea with 2.3 million hours viewed.
 According to my data, this is the first South Korean film to make the Nielsen rankings.

 – Oh, and we have one of the first non-kids Disney+ films to make the list, Avengers: Endgame, also with 2.3 minion hours viewed.
 This reinforces one of my working theories that, when they were on Netflix as part of that huge output deal, the Disney films drove tons of repeat viewership.

 The unfortunate thing is that we don’t have data on either film—Malcolm & Marie on Netflix and The Little Things on HBO Max.
-Nielsen doesn’t track HBO Max yet and M&M likely didn’t have enough viewership.
-We can extrapolate that for M&M its interest/buzz (as shown by Google Trends) clearly exceeded its actual performance (as shown by the lack of Nielsen data).
+Nielsen doesn’t track HBO Max yet, and M&M likely didn’t have enough viewership.
+We can extrapolate that for M&M’s interest/buzz (as shown by Google Trends) clearly exceeded its actual performance (as shown by the lack of Nielsen data).